 - Few fees: Aside from a late fee, Discover charges no fees.
-This means no origination fee, which many lenders take out of the total amount of your loan.
+This means no origination fee, which some lenders take out of the total amount of your loan.

-- Tailored to borrowers with good credit: Discover doesn’t advertise specific minimum credit score requirements, but the typical borrower holds a credit score above 700.
+- Tailored to borrowers with good credit: Discover requires a minimum credit score of 660, and the typical borrower holds a credit score above 700.

 - No co-signers: With some personal loan lenders, you can add a co-signer to your loan if your credit score is too low to get you approved on your own.
 Discover doesn’t allow co-signers, so you may have to choose another lender if you don’t qualify.